 This motley crew of four San Francisco transplants chanced upon one another when trying to make it in Silicon Valley and became close friends.
 They started Twitter in 2006 as a side project at Odeo, an ailing podcasting business bankrolled by Evan Williams.
 With an appealing—albeit frenzied—startup idealism and naïvete, they forged ahead with the notion of a platform that offered everybody an equal voice in 140 characters.

-However, when Twitter began to gain traction as a status-sharing service, tensions quickly emerged between the co-founders.
+However, when Twitter (a social media giant with over 206 million daily active users worldwide) began to gain traction as a status-sharing service, tensions quickly emerged between the co-founders.
 The four founders came to blows over just what Twitter was supposed to be and for the right to be recognized as having conceived it.

 Lesson #1 from Twitter’s founding: Never mix business and friendship